DRIVE-Lab-BGU/SDRP/SDRP/core_torch/README.md

 # main files
 In this packje we have a few main files :
 * logic  -  Convert the dynamics from discrete/hybrid to differentiable to make sure we can rollouts the gratient
-* Simulator - to create an envirument to contact
+* Simulator – runs the environment by applying actions to the model and returning the resulting next state & reward
 * Compiler -  to make the torch "understend" the envarument
 * Planner - to creat a planner and controller